-8 PLANNING REQUIREMENTS FOR DEVELOPMENT IN THE TOWN CENTRES
+68 PLANNING REQUIREMENTS FOR DEVELOPMENT IN THE TOWN CENTRES

-8.1 Helensburgh Town Centre
+6.18.1 Helensburgh Town Centre

-- 1. The Helensburgh Town Centre is concentrated at the intersection of Walker and Parkes Street.
-The Centre includes a supermarket and a range of specialty retail shops. - 2.
-The trade area of Helensburgh is primarily confined to the township of Helensburgh and the villages of Otford, Stanwell Tops, Stanwell Park, Coalcliff and Clifton. - 3.
-The Helensburgh Town Centre should continue to perform a role of providing for the daily and weekly convenience needs of residents in the locality.
-Any new retail development shall be limited to within the existing precincts.
+- The retail precinct of Helensburgh is concentrated at the intersection of Walker and Parkes Street.
+The retail precinct includes a Bi-Lo-supermarket and a range of specialty retail shops with a total retail floor area of approximately 7,100m2. - 2.
+The trade area of Helensburgh is primarily confined to the township of Helensburgh and the villages of Otford, Stanwell Tops, Stanwell Park, Coalcliff and Clifton. - The Helensburgh neighbourhood centre should continue to perform a role of providing for the daily and weekly convenience needs of residents in the locality.
+Any new retail development shall be limited to within the existing retail and businesss precincts.

-4. Maximum Building Height (Max.
-Number of Storeys) - three (3) Storeys
+- 4. Maximum FSR 1.5:1 - 5.
+Maximum Building Height (Max.
+Number of Storeys) 3 Storeys

-- 5. The first two (2) storeys of any building shall be built to the front boundary with the upper levels setback five (5) metres from front property boundary. - 6.
-A continuous cantilevered awning shall be provided for any new building fronting either Parkes Street or Walker Street.
+- 6. The first two (2) storeys of any building shall be built to the front boundary with the upper levels setback 5 metres from front property boundary. - A continuous cantilevered awning shall be provided for any new building fronting either Parkes Street or Walker Street.

-- 7. Any building within this precinct shall incorporate a zero side setback. - 8.
-A minimum six (6) metre rear building line setback is required
+- 8. Any building within this precinct shall incorporate a zero side setback. - 9.
+A minimum 6 metre rear building line setback is required

-- 9. Vehicular access to rear car parking areas for buildings located on the eastern side of Walker Street shall be via a shared laneway, off Short Street. - 10.
+- Vehicular access to rear car parking areas for buildings located on the eastern side of Walker Street shall be via a shared laneway, off Short Street. - 11.
 Vehicular access to rear car parking areas for buildings located on the western side of Walker Street shall be via the rear laneway (i.e. Club Lane).
 Direct vehicular access to / from Walker Street is prohibited, at all times.